Stampie/Stampie/doc/index.rst

 Stampie is made up of a couple of different things.
 The first is a "Carrier" the carrier is responsible for creating and formatting a Message into a Request.
 The Request is then given to an Adapter which responsibility is to actually do the call to the service.
-Theese are all bound together by the Mailer.
+These are all bound together by the Mailer.

 In order to setup you need a Mailer, an Adapter and a Carrier.
-The following uses Buzz as an example but Stampie comes with an Adapter for Guzzle aswell.
+The following uses Buzz as an example but Stampie comes with an Adapter for Guzzle as well.

 .. code-block:: php